 Sinks are about the most used feature of a kitchen.
 Eventually, almost every food remnants go into them.

-This means you must always find a way to keep your sink clean and shinning (if you are a clean freak like me.)
+This means you must always find a way to keep your sink clean and shining (if you are a clean freak like me.)
 One method that I have found immensely useful is using baking soda and rubbing alcohol.

 Baking soda is one of the best cleaning agents since it doesn’t bleach or scratch your sink surface.
 First, rinse your sink with water, and then sprinkle baking soda on the surface.